srl-labs/learn-srlinux/docs/ansible/collection/index.md

 ### Certificate validation

 By default, when operating over https protocol, Ansible will try to validate the remote host's certificate.
+If the node's certificate is signed with CA that is not in the trust chain of the ansible controller, then the certificate validation will fail.
+There are two ways to make TLS-based connectivity work:

+1. Add `ansible_httpapi_ca_path` variable pointing to the CA certificate that signed the node's certificate.
-To disable certificate verification, set `ansible_httpapi_validate_certs` to `false`.
+2. Disable certificate verification with setting `ansible_httpapi_validate_certs` to `false`.

 ### TLS 1.3 support and cipher suites

 In the recent Python versions (>=3.10) default [security settings for TLS](https://bugs.python.org/issue43998) have been hardened.
 More specifically the cipher suites have been restricted to the ones that are considered secure.

-SR Linux plans to implement TLS 1.3 support in release 23.7, and thus for the time being, users should explicitly set the `ansible_httpapi_ciphers` variable to the cipher suite that is supported, for example `ECDHE-RSA-AES256-SHA`.
+SR Linux started to ramp up TLS 1.3 support starting with release 23.10.1; users of older SR Linux releases would need to explicitly set the `ansible_httpapi_ciphers` variable to the cipher suite that is supported, for example `ECDHE-RSA-AES256-SHA`.

 ## Example `hosts` file